Oscar Edelstein: Biography

 Edelstein was born in La Paz, Argentina in the province of Entre Ríos.
-He spent his childhood in Paraná, Entre Rios's capital, a city known for its river Paraná, South America's second-longest river, and its name is drawn from the Tupi language, meaning "like the sea" due to its width.
-Entre Rios is literally the province "between rivers" (entre = "inter") and for a short time it was an independent republic – a spirit it has maintained to this day and that has influenced Edelstein.
+He spent his childhood in Paraná, Entre Ríos's capital, a city known for its river Paraná, South America's second-longest river, and its name is drawn from the Tupi language, meaning "like the sea" due to its width.
+Entre Ríos is literally the province "between rivers" (entre = "inter"), and for a short time it was an independent republic – a spirit it has maintained to this day and that has influenced Edelstein.

-Edelstein is from a family of musicians but his father, a road engineer, inspired him also with a love of machines and technology.
+Edelstein is from a family of musicians, but his father, a road engineer, also inspired him with a love of machines and technology.
 He triggered Edelstein's desire to compose by a birthday present at the age of five of a Geloso portable tape recorder.
 It was his first instrument and tool for composition before the piano.

 His early interest in creating music was not easy for many of his schoolteachers to understand.
-To them, all the important composers were dead, therefore it was up to Edelstein to prove that this was not true.
+To them, all the important composers were dead; therefore, it was up to Edelstein to prove that this was not true.
 Discovering information about living composers while living in a small province was not straightforward and required Edelstein's insatiable curiosity and persistent questioning.
-He was fortunate to have the imagination and open-mindedness of many of his family and teachers who brought some of the answers he needed.
+He was fortunate to have the imagination and open-mindedness of many of his family and teachers, who brought some of the answers he needed.
 One piano teacher, Eva Taubas, was significant for allowing him at seven to "improvise Beethoven" in his lessons, in a sense showing him it was possible, as Edelstein puts it, "to destroy Beethoven" and construct something new.

 Piano – Bed or Ship?

-At twelve, his aunt, the well-known Argentine pianist Sara Zimerman, played him a Vladimir Horowitz recording, hoping to encourage him to be a classic concert pianist but in fact she gave Edelstein the big argument he needed to define his future.
-He remembers saying, "He has said all that you can say in this language so let me try something different."
+At twelve, his aunt, the well-known Argentine pianist Sara Zimerman, played him a Vladimir Horowitz recording, hoping to encourage him to be a classical concert pianist, but in fact she gave Edelstein the big argument he needed to define his future.
+He remembers saying, "He has said all that you can say in this language, so let me try something different."

-He had a special relationship with the piano and his desire was to be another kind of player, seeing that the piano could either be a bed or a ship.
+He had a special relationship with the piano, and he desired to be another kind of player, seeing that the piano could either be a bed or a ship.